pommicket/pi/README.md

 # pi

-Digits of pi, using the fact that
+A small program to generate the digits of pi, using the fact that

 ```
 pi = pi + sin(pi)